Looking for ya fantasy romance books to read? These page-turning books will transport you to another world

 Magic is incorporated throughout and it’s developed very well.
 I really enjoyed reading about the unique magic system.

 The cast is also really diverse which I really appreciated.
-And Jesper is an excellent example of a bisexual character.
+If you’re after young adult fantasy romance books then you should read this duology.
 You can get this conveniently on Amazon- you can buy it here.

 Good reads rating: 4.47